jr0d/mercury/docs/dev_environment.rst

         "direction": "ASCENDING"
     }

-That's you're lonely little agent running all by it's lonesome.
+That's your lonely little agent running all by it's lonesome.
 You can enumerate the agent's RPC capabilities by hitting the active API with the mercury_id http://localhost:9005/api/active/computers/<mercury_id>

 To see it's full inventory record, hit the inventory endpoint http://localhost:9005/api/inventory/computers/<mercury_id>